mchenggit/kabanero-event/architecture/README.md

 - The PullRequest for the prod stage is generated, and triggers a pre-production test ( if needed).
 If successful, and the PullRequest is merged, the final pipeline deploys to production.

+The resources for a strategy are applied when it has been triggered.
+**TBD: Garbage collection?**

 #### Lifecycle of a collection

-Logically, a collection is the union of all stacks and strategies. **It is immutable once it has been put into service.** Only individual stacks/strategies may be activated/deactivated.
+Logically, a collection is the union of all stacks and strategies. **It is immutable once it has been put into service.** Only operation for pre-existing stacks/strategies is activate/deactivate.
 This makes it possible to provide consistent rebuilds.
 (This assumes that the old containers for the pipelines are also versioned and available, and that the Kabanero runtime is backwards compatible.)

-To make Kabanero use an updated collection:
+To put an updated collection into service:
+- Point Kabanero to updated collection.
 - If  deactivating some strategies/stacks:
     - Update all affected apps to use a  different strategy/stack by changing their dependent strategy/version.
     - Wait for all updates to complete.
-- Point Kabanero to updated collection.
+- Deactivate old strategy/collection.

 To test a collection during development: